 - Commercial buildings

-What Subjects Do You Study to Become a Civil Engineer?
+What Subjects Do You Need to Learn Civil Engineering?

-If you are analytical and enjoy designing and creating plans in the office as well as supervising on building sites, you might be cut out for civil engineering.
-The primary subjects listed below will help get you closer to this career.
+If you are analytical, creative, and visionary, you may just be cut out for civil engineering.
+Mastery of the subjects listed below will help get you closer to a career as a civil engineer.

 - Geography.
-Understanding the physical aspects of the world both in practice and in theory will help you to gain an in-depth understanding of structural materials.
+Understanding the physical aspects of the world both in practice and in theory will equip you with an in-depth understanding of structural materials.

 - Computer skills.
-To become an expert in civil engineering, you should know your way around the digital applications and computer programs used in the industry.
+To become an expert in civil engineering, you should know your way around the software tools and computer programs used in the industry.

-It is a good idea to do some further research on websites such as Universities and Colleges Admissions Services before you decide which educational institution offers the best engineering courses.
+Remember that it’s always a good idea to do further research about your prospective universities.
+Use your research to help you decide which educational institution offers the best civil engineering program.

 Types of Civil Engineers